Mau Mau rebellion: Chuka massacre

 The Chuka massacre, which happened in Chuka, Kenya, was perpetrated by members of the King's African Rifles B Company in June 1953 with 20 unarmed people killed during the Mau Mau uprising.
 Members of the 5th KAR B Company entered the Chuka area on 13 June 1953, to flush out rebels suspected of hiding in the nearby forests.
 Over the next few days, the regiment had captured and executed 20 people suspected of being Mau Mau fighters for unknown reasons.
 The people executed belonged to the Kikuyu Home Guard—a loyalist militia recruited by the British to fight the guerrillas.
 All of the soldiers involved in the Chuka patrols were placed under open arrest at Nairobi's Buller Camp, but were not prosecuted.
 Instead, only their commanding officer, Major Gerald Selby Lee Griffiths, stood trial.
 Furthermore, rather than risk bringing publicity to the incident, Griffiths was charged with the murder of two other suspects in a separate incident that had taken place several weeks earlier.
 He was acquitted, but following public outcry, Griffiths was then tried under six separate charges of torture and disgraceful conduct for torturing two unarmed detainees, including a man named Njeru Ndwega.
 At his court-martial, it was stated that Griffiths had made Ndwega take off his pants, before telling a teenage African private to castrate him.
 When the private, a 16-year-old Somali named Ali Segat, refused to do this, Griffiths instead ordered him to cut off Ndwega's ear, to which Segat complied.
 On 11 March 1954, Griffiths was found guilty on five counts.
 He was sentenced to five years in prison and was cashiered from the Army.
 He served his sentence at Wormwood Scrubs Prison in London.
-None of the other ranks involved in the massacre has been prosecuted.
+None of the other ranks involved in the massacre were prosecuted.